 Danielle Legler, Content Marketing Specialist at G/O Digital

-98% of renters use their mobile device at least once a week during their home search and 44% of mobile users said they would not use a site if it did not work well on their mobile device.
+It’s almost unfair to call this an apartment marketing idea because it should be industry standard, but did you know that many property websites are still not mobile-friendly?
+With 98 percent of renters using their mobile device at least once a week during their home search, 44 percent of mobile users said they would not even use a site if it did not work well on their mobile device.

-When it comes to apartment marketing, responsive design is a necessity, not a luxury.
-Make sure your website loads quickly, adjusts for screen size, and has obvious links that easily allow visitors to access the information they are looking for to ensure your site it useful and accessible.
+When it comes to apartment marketing, responsive (mobile-friendly) design is a necessity, not a luxury.
+Make sure your website loads quickly, adjusts for screen size, and has obvious links that easily allow visitors to get to the information they are looking for.

 Ian Naylor, App Institute

-In terms of how geofencing works, when someone with the app installed enters the geofenced location, they will receive a push notification.
-That can be used in some very nifty ways.
-Potential clients who have your app downloaded could be driving through a specific neighborhood, and receive a push notification letting them know that your property is nearby.
+Geofencing works when someone with the app installed enters the geofenced location.
+They will receive a push notification letting them know that your property is nearby.
 They could be prompted to book a viewing directly from that notification, too.
+Apps certainly have some unique advantages you might not have initially considered.

 Jenny John, Leadsquared

-Create social accounts for your business on Facebook, Instagram, Twitter and Pinterest.
-Promote your apartment on social groups.
-Facebook also has the option of creating local groups for the explicit purpose of putting things up for sale.
-Find all the real estate related groups in your city, become a member and contribute there.
+Also, promote your apartment on social groups like neighborhood forums.
+Find all the real estate-related Facebook groups in your city, become a member, and contribute there.
 Upload pictures to your Instagram page.
-Make sure you use relevant hashtags for the images.
-Hashtags are very important on Twitter as well.
+Post on Twitter.
 Pin an attractive image of the apartment on Pinterest.